adobiss/Linear-ML/linear-logic-gate-v1/README.md

 Finally, the script outputs the final weights and the number of training steps taken, and calls the plot_chart() function to display the decision boundary of the logic gate.

 ## Output
 The script prints the final weight vector, and the number of training steps taken.
-It also displays a plot of the decision boundary, with the points colored according to their class (red for -1, green for 1).
+It also displays a plot of the decision boundary, with the points coloured according to their class (red for -1, green for 1).
 ![AND Gate Decision Boundary](https://github.com/adobiss/numpy-ml/assets/95383833/58f9541d-ffff-4bb9-89be-3afefd7c665c)